Joonie86/OtherOS_Payload/README.md

-Gleven's OtherOS Payload ported for
+Glevand's OtherOS Payload ported for
 4.46-4.53
 4.65-4.75